ihammerstrom/city_similar_weather_finder/README.md

 Backend in Python + Flask.

-Frontent with React + Typescript.
+Frontent with React + TypeScript.